 Consider and experience the entire affair yourself.
 And be humored by the realization that the popular communications media are fundamentally motivated by the necessity to propagandize and entertain through fascinating and alarming messages.
-This is how they make their money and achieve their power. - Da Free John
+This is how they make their money and achieve their power. -Da Free John, Scientific Proof of the Existence of God Will Not Be Announced by the White House

 These are critical times.
 The historical decline in the quantity and quality of the earth's forests is still accelerating.
-Man's economy continues to be in conflict with the ecology of mature and old-growth forests.
+Humanity's economy continues to be in conflict with the ecology of mature and old-growth forests.
 The media consistently dilutes the severity and implications of this decline and the associated deterioration of wildlife habitat, drinking water quality and biological diversity.
-See for yourself.
 The issues are worldwide.
-Most forested areas outside of parks and preserves is fragmented, over-harvested or in the path of future development.
+Most forested areas outside of parks and preserves are fragmented, over-harvested or in the path of future development.
 For example, the standing timber volume of our local forests is approximately 20% of what it was before logging began.
-This is similar world-wide.
+This is similar worldwide.
 This 20% figure represents the lost carbon sequestering capacity of these forests.
 Most of the carrying capacity of the world's forest is not being used!
 Take a low altitude flight over non-park forestland.
 The fragmentation and devastation will astound you:

 California law limits clearcuts to 40 acres at a time.
-This 1998 photo was taken in the Gualala watershed near OGA lands.
+This 1998 photo was taken in the Gualala watershed near Forever Redwood lands.
 The ten to twelve clearcuts visible create a "checkerboard" effect.
 Although trees occupy most of the area, they are small and young.
-Each piece of this checkerboard tree-farm is clearcut every 60 years.
+Each piece of this checkerboard tree-farm is clear-cut every 60 years.

 (Photo: Sherry Glaser)

-Landslide erosion control: mulching bare soil with sterile hay.
+Landslide erosion control: mulching bare soil with sterile hay, Terry Patten and Raul, 1997.
 (Photo: Jason Johnson)